MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-deploy-template.md

 Shielded VMs can be deployed in two ways: by deploying directly from a signed template disk or by converting an existing VM to a shielded VM.

-Signed template disks assure tenants that the disk contents have not been modified and enable tenants to securely transfer deployment secrets like administrator passwords and certificates to the VM in an encrypted manner.
-For this reason, it is preferred to deploy shielded VMs from signed template disks.
+Signed template disks assure tenants that the disk contents haven't been modified and enable tenants to securely transfer deployment secrets like administrator passwords and certificates to the VM in an encrypted manner.
+For this reason, it's preferred to deploy shielded VMs from signed template disks.

 To prepare and add a signed template disk to the VMM library, complete the following steps: